BioFlex Laser Therapy (LILT)

 - Production of growth hormone is increased

 - The body’s natural healing processes are enhanced The beneficial physiological changes noted above are the result of tissue regeneration and cellular stimulation.
 Many other positive activities are modulated including the humoral and cerebral spinal fluid effects which are highly significant and are currently under investigation in research laboratories to accurately delineate the scientific aspects of this process.

-Conditions Treated With Laser Therapy
+Conditions Considered For Laser Therapy